Dynamic phase diagram of plastically deformed amorphous solids at finite temperature: Implementation Details

 \subsection{Stress Propagator and Shuffled Kernel}

 When sites liquefy, they reduce their stress and redistribute stresses elsewhere in the system.
 We use the finite-element method on a regular triangular mesh to determine the stress propagation between sites.
 Each square site in the system consists of four finite-element triangles terminating in a central vertex.
-We use first-order Lagrange elements for the displacement field $\vc{u}$, and zeroth-order discontinuous Galerikin elements to represent the stresses, strains, and plastic strains on the plaquettes.
-We relate the total strain to the displacement as, and decompose the strain tensor into plastic (stress-free) and elastic parts as: $\tens{\gamma} = \tens{\gamma_{pl}} + \tens{\gamma_{el}}$.
+We use first-order Lagrange elements for the displacement field $\vc{u}$ (with simple-shear fixed boundary conditions $\vc{u}((x,y)\in \partial\Omega) = (\gamma \cdot y,0)^T$), and zeroth-order discontinuous Galerkin elements to represent the stresses, strains, and plastic strains on the plaquettes.
+We relate the total strain to the displacement as, and decompose the strain tensor into plastic (stress-free) and elastic parts as: $\tens{\gamma} = \tens{\gamma_{\text{pl}}} + \tens{\gamma_{\text{el}}}$.
 The elastic-strain contributes to the tensorial stress as:

 where, for our simulations, we use $\mu = 1$ and $\lambda = \frac{1}{2}$.
 The local stress $\sigma_i$ at a site $i$ is the average $\tens{\sigma}_{xy}$ component of the stress over the square cell.
 To work out the long-time stress-field from a liquefied site, we increment the plastic strain at that site (equally distributed over all triangles) by the stress at the site.
 We then solve the elastic equations, and find the stress-increments $\delta \sigma_{ij}$ at all sites in the system.
-For each site $j$ in the system, we then set $\sigma^{applied}_j \rightarrow \sigma^{applied_j} + \delta\sigma_{ij}$, so that this stress-increment is applied exponentially over the next several time units $\tau$.
+For each site $j$ in the system, we then set $\sigma^{\text{nonlocal}}_j \rightarrow \sigma^{\text{nonlocal}}_j + \delta\sigma_{ij}$, so that this stress-increment is applied exponentially over the next several time units $\tau$.